abeeds/Digital-Logic-and-Machine-State-Design/Lab 4/README.md

 Write the Verilog Module for a 3-input decoder using:

 (1) primitive instantiations
 (2) Continuous assignment statements and
 (3) Conditional operators

+# Part 2

+Write the Verilog Module for a 4-bit Counter (using a behavioral Verilog description) that:

+(1) Counts from 0 to 15 and then loops back to 0 - updating at each positive edge of the Clock signal (2) Increments forward or backward with each positive edge of the Clockgiven a control signal ‘F’ (3) The Counter in (2) programmable to increment forward or backward with only odd or even numbers using the control bit ‘P’